Strike Back: Vendetta

-Strike Back: Vendetta (sometimes referred to as Strike Back: The Final Season) is a ten-part British-American action television series, and serves as the eighth and final series of Strike Back.
+Strike Back: Vendetta (sometimes referred to as Strike Back: The Final Season) is a ten-part British action television series, and serves as the eighth and final series of Strike Back.
 The series features returning cast members Daniel MacPherson, Warren Brown, Alin Sumarwata, Jamie Bamber and Varada Sethu.
-The series made its premiere in 14 February 2020.
+The series made its premiere on 14 February 2020.

 Vendetta takes place some time after the events of Revolution.
 Section 20 are given a mission to stop two brothers from unleashing a series of terrorist attacks against the West, but gradually uncover a conspiracy between Western intelligence agencies.